henrysheehy/MyoBand/README.md

 ![alt text](examples/get_skeleton.png)

+## Installation
+- Install with `pip install myoband`
+- Clone this repo in order to use examples

 ## Details
 - For A band creation see `A_band.py` in tests folder.
 - An A band is created by adding thickness to